113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Display the instance number, disk space limit, and memory limit for an application named `my_app`.
+Display the instance number, disk space limit, and memory limit for an application that is named `my_app`.
 ```
 cf scale my_app
 ```